 Celebrate the Chinese New Year in style with gluten-free BBQ Pork Buns, made with Primal Kitchen® Classic BBQ Sauce and packed with uncompromisingly delicious flavor.
 Whether you're hosting a party or looking for something savory and celebratory just for two, this dish is for you.

-Primal Kitchen organic and sugar-free Classic BBQ Sauce comes with just enough smokey flavor to really make this recipe pop.
+Primal Kitchen organic and no sugar Classic BBQ Sauce comes with just enough smokey flavor to really make this recipe pop.
 Luxurious and soft, these Chinese BBQ Buns come to life when combined with our brand new, best-selling sauce, renowned for its depth of flavor and high quality, Whole30-Approved ingredients.

 Chinese BBQ Pork Buns